Friday, October 31, 2025

 • Suspension or extension of the limitations

-• Forced attendance of a driver improvement course
+• Forced attendance at a driver improvement course

-Any point in the middle phase of moving violation can make you not shift to a full license.
+Any point in the middle phase of a moving violation can prevent you from shifting to a full license.
 The Alabama graduated driver licensing process is aimed at cultivating safe and responsible driving behaviours.

 Alabama full unrestricted license interchange